wichmann-lab/python-psignifit/docs/examples/results-object.md

 ```

 ## Options
-In addition, the result contains the complete set of options passed.
-We called this 'configuration'
+In addition, the result contains the complete set of options passed:

 ```{code-cell} ipython3
 print(res.configuration)